aws-amplify/aws-sdk-ios/README.md

 ## Include the SDK for iOS in an Existing Application

+Prior to the introduction of [Amplify](https://aws-amplify.github.io/), we offered the AWS SDK for iOS which provides programatic access to AWS Services.
+If you are starting a new application, we highly recommend you use Amplify instead of directly building the AWS SDK for iOS into your app.
+Please see the link above for more information.

+If deciding that Amplify libary does not fit your use case and you still want to use the AWS SDK for iOS in your application, we have a couple [samples](https://github.com/awslabs/aws-sdk-ios-samples) which showcase how to use the SDK.

-The [samples](https://github.com/awslabs/aws-sdk-ios-samples) included with the SDK for iOS are standalone projects that are already set up for you.
-You can also integrate the SDK for iOS with your own existing project.
-There are three ways to import the AWS Mobile SDK for iOS into your project:
+There are three ways to integrate the AWS Mobile SDK for iOS into your own project:

 * [CocoaPods](https://cocoapods.org/)
 * [Carthage](https://github.com/Carthage/Carthage)
 * [Dynamic Frameworks](https://aws.amazon.com/mobile/sdk/)

-You should use one of these three ways to import the AWS Mobile SDK but not multiple.
-Importing the SDK in multiple ways loads duplicate copies of the SDK into the project and causes compiler errors.
+You should use ONE and only one of these ways to import the AWS Mobile SDK.
+Importing the SDK in multiple ways loads duplicate copies of the SDK into the project and causes compiler/linker errors.

 ### CocoaPods